 - To avoid the risk of being exposed to assertions of patent infringement by competitors and other third parties

 It is important for startups to understand the different kinds of patent protection and how they fit into their business.

 A separate category of patents, the design patent, may be sought to protect ornamental (non-functional) designs.
-Some examples of notable design patents includes Apple’s D604305 covering the design of its iPhone interface and Lululemon’s design patent covering its yoga pants.
+Some examples of notable design patents include Apple’s D604305 covering the design of its iPhone interface and Lululemon’s design patent covering its yoga pants.

 Trademarks take us into the world of branding.
 Trademarks serve to build brand awareness and business goodwill.
 They can impact consumer confidence in products by its association with a brand that the consumer recognizes and trusts.
-A trademark can be words, symbols, logos, slogans or product packaging and design that identify the source of goods or service marks to designate products or services.
-However, only registered marks may be accompanied by the "®" symbol.
+A trademark can be words, symbols, logos, slogans, or product packaging and design that identify the source of goods or service marks to designate products or services.
+However, only registered marks may be accompanied by the “®” symbol.

-Although registration with the US Patent and Trademark office is not required to gain trademark rights, registration provides certain important benefits to the trademark holder.
-For example, without a registration, the trademark rights are limited to the territory and only begins after the product or service is available for sale on the market.
+Although registration with the US Patent and Trademark Office is not required to gain trademark rights, registration provides certain important benefits to the trademark holder.
+For example, without registration, the trademark rights are limited to the territory and only begins after the product or service is available for sale on the market.

 In contrast, federally registered marks provide nationwide rights.
-Registration also creates a prime facie case of validity of the ownership as well as an exclusive right to use the mark for specified goods or services.
-Once registered, the owner of a mark can stop importation of infringing products through U. S. Customs.
+Registration also creates a prima facie case of validity of the ownership as well as an exclusive right to use the mark for specified goods or services.
+Once registered, the owner of a mark can stop the importation of infringing products through U. S. Customs.

-Copyright is a form of intellectual property that protects the expression of ideas in the form of books, music, arts, photographs, architecture and even computer software etc.
+Copyright is a form of intellectual property that protects the expression of ideas in the form of books, music, arts, photographs, architecture, and even computer software, etc.

 However, while copyrights protect the expression of ideas, they do not protect ideas or concepts themselves.
 For example, a copyright can protect a particular photograph of a bird, but others may still create their own photographs of the same type of bird.